top of page

 IMG_5077_q5.jpg

-In the strip construction method and the stitch-and-glue construction method, filigree wooden hulls are covered with glass-fiber laminate.
-This creates very light, stable and visually appealing canoe hulls.
-The stripconstruction method is the most challenging building method and requires skill and durability.
-In contrast to the stitch-and-glue construction method, in which planks of thin plywood are joined together (stitched), the strip construction method can be used to produce not only hard-chined hulls but also soft-chined hulls.
-This is made possible by the use of narrow wooden strips, which can be perfectly joined at any angle by milling them concave and convex at the edges.
+In the strip construction method and the stitch-and-glue construction method, filigree wooden hulls are covered with fiberglass-reinforced plastic.
+This creates very light, robust and visually appealing kayak hulls.
+The strip construction method is the royal class and requires skillful craftsmanship and endurance.
+In contrast to the stitch-and-glue construction method, in which planks of thin plywood are joined together (stitched), the strip construction method can be used to produce not only hard- or multichined but also round hulls.
+This is made possible by the use of narrow wooden strips, which can be perfectly joined at any angle by means of concave and convex milled edges.

-A canoe is open on the top, but it can also be equipped with a spray cover and flotation bags like in a kayak for whitewater paddling.
+The classic canoe originated in North America, where it was made by sewing birch bark over a wooden frame.
+Later, the "wood and canvas" method of construction developed, in which a wooden hull was covered with impregnated canvas.
+The canoe is open to the top, but can also be equipped with a spraydeck and buoyancy bags like a kayak for white water rafting.
 The canoe is steered by the person sitting at the stern.
-The "J-stroke" allows paddling without changing the side paddling.
+The "J-stroke" allows paddling without changing the side of the paddle.
 This saves power and also looks better.
-Many other paddle strokes allow paddling sideways, turning on the spot, or crossing a river.
-For longer turns, the gunwale - a wooden bar placed in the middle of the boat between the gunwales - is used to shoulder the canoe.
-The seating position, unlike a kayak, can be varied and allows for more enduring paddling over longer periods of time.
+Many other paddle strokes allow you to go sideways, turn on the spot, or cross a river.
+For longer portages, the thwart - a wooden bar placed in the middle of the boat between the gunwales - is used to shoulder the canoe.
+The seating position, unlike a kayak, can be varied and allows for sustained paddling over long periods of time.
 Thus, the canoe can be paddled kneeling, sitting or even standing.
-With a payload of partly several hundred kilos, a canoe is more suitable than the kayak for longer trips with a lot of luggage and multiple people.
+With a payload of sometimes several hundred kilos, a canoe is more suitable than the kayak for longer hiking trips with a lot of luggage and several people.

 IMG_7926.2_q50.jpg